zebbra/.github/profile/README.md

 ### Co-operative & Fast

 We shortcut problem-solving by consistently sharing our ideas and our know-how with colleagues, collaborators and partners.

+## 💼 Looking for a job?

+Have a look at our open [job positions](https://zebbra.ch/jobs) or contact us at jobs@zebbra.ch